hajimes/mmh3/paper/paper.md

 in a number of algorithms and data structures.

 A notable technique is _feature hashing_ [@Weinberger2009; @Shi2009].
 In its
-simplest usage, when given a string-indexed data vector, it simply converts the vector into an integer-indexed data vector in which each index is the hash result of the original string index; collision values are simply summed.
+simplest usage, when given a string-indexed data vector, it converts the vector into an integer-indexed data vector in which each index is the hash result of the original string index; collision values are summed.
 Despite its simple and intuitive usage, a machine-learning process with feature hashing is statistically guaranteed to be nearly as accurate as its original process.
 Feature hashing has been shown to be useful for various situations,